pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0142.md

 [tour-tca-1.0]: /collections/composable-architecture/composable-architecture-1-0
 [macros-collection]: /collections/macros

+## Livestream

+We are also excited to announce that we will be holding a WWDC retrospective livestream.
+Tune in on TODO at 9am PST / 4pm GMT to hear our thoughts on all of the WWDC announcements, ask us your questions, and we will also have a very special announcement to make.
+Trust us… you do not want to miss it!

 ## Subscribe today

 And that is just barely scratching the surface of what we offer on [Point-Free](/).
 We hope you'll